 Short Term Certificates of Deposit are the Best Bet These Days

-higher CD rates in 2015.
+The past several months we have recommended staying invested in short term certificate of deposit rates to position yourself for higher CD rates in 2015.
 Investing in a CD term longer than 12 months right now would be a mistake because CD rates are set to move higher sometime in the next 12 months.

 Anther reason why investing in longer term CDs doesn't make sense is because the yield curve is flat.
 The rate difference between the best 1 year rate and best 5 year rates is just over 1.00 percent.
 So it just doesn't make sense to lock into a 5 year CD with a rate around 2.25 percent when rate are going higher.